tarowatanabe/expgram/README.rst

 - A succinct data structure for compactly represent ngram data [1]_.
-  Among ngram compression methods mentioned in [1]_, we do not implement block-wise compression (or gzip every 8k-byte) for computational efficiency reason.
+  Among ngram compression methods mentioned in [1]_, we do not implement block-wise compression (or zlib every 8k-byte) for computational efficiency reason.
 - Language model is estimated by MapReduce proposed by [2]_ using pthread and/or MPI.